mohitverma3108/e-bookstore/README.md

 * Optional Information -

-  - To update static data entry (data.sql) file path
+  - To add/update static data entries, file path is

         src/main/resources/data.sql

-  - Currently, reading static data entry access file under resources of project directory. if we want, we can update above properties based on requirenment.
+  - Currently, above file contains the static data entries of certain promotion/offer code and pre-fixed book type.

-      Example - data.sql file is available in the path - ...\src\main\resources\data.sql, and we can update this file if we want to update static properties like defining static book types along with discount percentage, defining promotion code and its validity etc...
+  - If you want, you can add/update any static properties based on requirement.

-  - Currently Static data file contains the static data entries of certain promotion/offer code and pre-fixed book type.
+      Example - go to data.sql file, and you can add/update static properties like 'defining static book types along with discount percentage', 'defining promotion code and its validity' etc...